Undergraduate Development Partner - Dyson Institute

 £Competitive + Bonus + Pension + Free Gym +27 days holiday

-Undergraduates who join Dyson take a leap into the unknown – they leave home for the first time, they start a challenging course at a (new) university and they begin a job in one of the most fast-paced, highly pressurised companies in the world.
-This role will support our Undergraduates to thrive in this environment, and ensure they fulfil their potential.
+Undergraduates who join Dyson take a leap into the unknown – they may leave home for the first time, embark on a challenging course at a new university and start potentially their first job in one of the most fast-paced, highly pressurised companies in the world.
+Undergraduate Development Partners at the Dyson Institute help Undergraduates to thrive in this environment, and ensure that they fulfil their potential.

-Dyson HQ is tucked away in the Wiltshire countryside.
-Our secluded location helps us to protect our ideas and stay independent-minded, yet nearby are the fashionable cities of Bristol and Bath (where a young James Dyson invented cyclone technology).
+Dyson HQ can be found tucked away in the Wiltshire countryside – our secluded location helps us to protect our ideas and stay independent-minded.
+Yet nearby are the fashionable cities of Bristol and Bath (where a young James Dyson invented cyclone technology).

-The growing campus is the heartbeat of Dyson, benefitting from an onsite gym, sports pitch, multiple cafes and a nature walk.
-Over 3,500 people, including James himself, spend their days strategizing, inventing technology and telling the Dyson story to the world.
+The growing campus is the heartbeat of Dyson.
+Benefitting from an onsite gym, indoor sports pitch, multiple cafés and a nature walk.
+Over 3,500 people, including James himself, spend their days strategising, inventing technology and telling the Dyson story to the world.

-By September 2018, Malmesbury will be a 24hr campus and our campus extension for the Dyson Institute will be built – 78 pods, crafted in Scotland and transported by lorry to Malmesbury, will be installed on site to house our first-year undergraduates.
-Our new Club House will become the social centre for the 3,500 employees and Undergraduates at Dyson.
+By Autumn 2018, Malmesbury will be a 24hr campus and our campus extension will be complete – 78 bespoke eco-pods, crafted in Scotland and transported by lorry to Malmesbury, then installed on site.
+The pods will house our first-year Undergraduates and our new Roundhouse will become the social centre for employees and Undergraduates at Dyson.
+We’re recruiting a further 45 Undergraduates to start September 2018, and then 50 in September 2019 – before you know it, we’ll have a 200-strong Undergraduate population.

 This is a pioneering programme for both for Dyson and the education sector and will dovetail with the James Dyson Foundation’s school engagement initiatives to ensure that we attract and recruit the best school leavers in the UK.

-Our first cohort of undergraduates are enrolled on a four-year Bachelor of Engineering Degree written by leading Dyson engineers in collaboration with the University of Warwick.
-Our cohort have the rare opportunity to blend study and ‘on the job’ learning working alongside some of the best engineers and scientists in the world.
+Our first cohort of Undergraduates are enrolled on a four-year Bachelor of Engineering (BEng) degree written by leading Dyson engineers in collaboration with the University of Warwick.
+Our exceptional Undergraduates have the rare opportunity to blend study and on-the-job learning, working alongside some of the best engineers and scientists in the world.

-- Build our brand as a small and personal university through early engagement with our new undergraduates both during their assessment centres and prior to arriving into the Dyson Institute of Technology.
+Continue to build our brand as a small and personal university through early engagement with our new Undergraduates from their assessment day (final stage of the assessment process) and over the summer, through to when they start at the Dyson Institute in September.

-- Coach and support the undergraduates in their personal and professional development; working in partnership with our Dyson talent development team to deliver tailored and high quality development solutions.
-These interventions will embody Dyson learning principles of being self-directed, leader led development, diverse and disruptive experiences, high accountability ‘missions’, support and challenge.
+Coach and support the Undergraduates in their personal and professional development; working in partnership with the Dyson Talent Development team to deliver tailored and high quality development solutions on an individual basis.
+These interventions will embody Dyson learning principles of being self-directed, diverse and disruptive experiences, via high accountability ‘missions’ which support and challenge.

-- Curate a climate of wellbeing and support for our undergraduates; troubleshoot undergraduate experience issues and engage other members of the Dyson Institute team or wider Dyson business as required to ensure a consistent and positive experience.
+Curate a climate of wellbeing and support for our undergraduates; troubleshoot and signpost in relation to undergraduate experience and welfare issues, and engage other members of the Dyson Institute team or wider Dyson business as required to ensure a consistent and positive experience.

 You will be a natural coach, teacher, trainer with a track record of designing learning interventions and development solutions for young people.